300. 6 November 2005: Rook handling

 Re7 Rf6 138.Ne6 Bd2 139.Ng7 Bh6 140.Ne8 Rf8 141.Nd6+ Kd5 142.Re4 Bd2 143.Rg4 Be3 144.Rh4 Kc5 145.Ne4+ Kc6 146.Nc3 Kc5 147.Re4 Bd4 148.Ne2 Bg7 149.Nf4 Rf7 150.Bf2+ Kc6 151.Rc4+ Kb5 152.Rc5+ Ka4 153.Ne6 Re7 154.Nc7 Rd7 155.Bg3 Kb4 156.Rc6 Rd3 157.Bd6+ Kb3 158.Ne6 Bd4 159.Bf4 Be3 160.Be5 Ba7 161.Nf4 Rd2+ 162.Kf3 Bd4 163.Bb8 Bg1 164.Ne2 Rd3+ 165.Kg4 Rd2 166.Re6 Bc5 167.Bf4 Rd7 168.Kf3 Kc4 169.Re4+ Kd5 170.Nc3+ Kc6 171.Re6+ Kb7 172.Ne4 Rd3+ 173.Kg4 Rd5 174.Rh6 Ba3 175.Rh3 Ra5 176.Rc3 Bf8 177.Rc7+ Ka6 178.Be3 Re5 179.Kf3 Bb4 180.Bd4 Re6 181.Rc5 Ba5 182.Rd5 Bb6 183.Ba1 Re8 184.Rd1 Rd8 185.Nc5+!
 Kb5 186.Nd7 Bc7 187.Rb1+ Kc6 188.Nf6!
 Bd6 189.Ke4 Bc5 190.Rc1 Kb6 191.Be5 Kc6 192.Nh5 Kb5 193.Ng7 Rd2 194.Ne6 Re2+ 195.Kf5 Bf2 196.Nc7+ Kb4 197.Nd5+ Kb3 198.Rb1+ Kc4 199.Ke6 Rc2 200.Rb4+ Kd3 201.Ra4 Rd2 202.Kf5 Bc5 203.Bg7 Rc2 204.Bf6 Rd2 205.Nf4+ Ke3 206.Rc4 Bd6 207.Rc3+ Kf2 208.Ne6 Re2 209.Ng5 Kg2 210.Bd4 Rd2 211.Rc4 Bg3 212.Ne4 Ra2 213.Rc1 Bb8 214.Kg4 Ba7 215.Nc3 Ra5 216.Rc2+ Kf1 217.Bf6 Bb8 218.Bh4 Ba7 219.Bg3 Ra1 220.Kf3 Bd4 221.Bh4 Be5 222.Be7 Re1 223.Bc5 Ra1 224.Rf2+ Kg1 225.Re2+ Bd4 226.Bxd4+ Kf1 227.Rf2+ Kg1 228.Ra2+ Kh1 229.Rxa1+ Kh2 230.Rh1+ Kxh1 231.Ne4 Kh2 232.Ng3 Kh3 233.Bg1 Kh4 234.Ne4 Kh5 235.Bd4 Kg6 236.Nd6 Kg5 237.Kg3 Kh5 238.Bf6 Kg6 239.Be7 Kh5 240.Bd8 Kg6 241.Kh4 Kh6 242.Be7 Kg6 243.Bg5 Kh7 244.Kh5 Kg7 245.Be7 Kh8 246.Kh6 Kg8 247.Kg6 Kh8 248.Nf7+ Kg8 249.Nh6+ Kh8 250.Bf6 mate.
 "Particularly striking," writes Bourzutschky, "is the retreat by the white king to h1 on move 28, where he remains for over a hundred moves until finally reemerging on move 134."

 This ending (and several other 7-man endings) can be played over on the Palview board on the left.
 Play is always shown all the way to mate.
-It should be noted however, that in the final phases, the play for transposition instead of mate sometimes leads to some seemingly illogical moves.
-See, for instance, move 230 in the above ending, where almost any move is mate in 2, but White sacrifices a Rook for a mate in 21.
+It should be noted however, that in the final phases, the play for conversion instead of mate sometimes leads to some seemingly illogical moves.
+See, for instance, move 230 in the above ending.
+Almost any move is mate in 2, but White sacrifices a Rook for a conversion in 1, even if that is only mate in 21.

 All of these endings are the quickest longest wins in their class, and utterly fascinating to watch.